sjavokhir/mobile-awesome/README.md

 * [compose-destinations](https://github.com/raamcosta/compose-destinations) - Annotation processing library for type-safe Jetpack Compose navigation with no boilerplate.
 * [Compose-Cropper](https://github.com/SmartToolFactory/Compose-Cropper) - 🚀🏞✂️ Image cropper that can crop with static, dynamic crop behavior, can use customizable shapes, vectors, and other png files as mask to crop with various customizations.
 * [Calendar](https://github.com/kizitonwose/Calendar) - A highly customizable calendar view and compose library for Android.
+* [compose-richtext](https://github.com/halilozercan/compose-richtext) - A collection of Compose libraries for advanced text formatting and alternative display types.

 ### Android samples
 * [compose-samples](https://github.com/android/compose-samples) - Official Jetpack Compose samples.